-Operator and passenger (2-UP models) must keep their weight uphill.
+Keep your weight uphill.
 Never open the throttle suddenly or make sudden gear changes.
 The vehicle could flip over backwards.

-Never apply the rear brake while rolling backwards.
+Never apply the rear brake by pedal while rolling backwards.
+Front wheels are braking only if 6x6 is switched on.

-Apply the front brake gradually.
+Apply the front brake by hand lever gradually.